Top Tips for Sri Lanka and The EASY way to get your Visa

 The simple answer for the majority of people reading this will be yes…however if you are lucky enough to be a citizen of from The Republic of Singapore, The Republic of Maldives and The Republic of Seychelles then you can enter Sri Lanka without a visa.

-all travelers including children must have a valid visa to travel to Sri Lanka.
+All travelers and children OVER 12 must have a valid visa to travel to Sri Lanka.
 However, children under 12 years of age are exempt from obtaining a Sri Lanka ETA.
 Once your visa has been approved, print out the visa confirmation to show immigration officials on arrival in Sri Lanka.
 Children and babies also require their own passports and visas.

 Can I get a visa on arrival?